What’s next in the Colorado trial to remove Trump from the ballot based on the 14th Amendment | KRDO

 Wallace has a long list of complex legal questions to answer.
 Was January 6 an insurrection?
 Did Trump “engage” in that insurrection?
 Does the insurrectionist ban apply to presidents?
 Can she enforce that provision, or does Congress need to take action?

-Throughout the week, Wallace hasn’t tipped her hand to indicate how she is leaning.
-She has overruled dozens of objections from Trump’s lawyers while witnesses were being questioned.
-And on Friday, she pushed back at a legal scholar that Trump put on the stand, after he suggested Trump’s eligibility for office should be decided by Congress and not the courts.
+Throughout the week, Wallace didn’t tip her hand to indicate how she is leaning.
+She overruled dozens of objections from Trump’s lawyers while witnesses were being questioned.
+And on Friday, she pushed back at a legal scholar who Trump put on the stand, after he suggested Trump’s eligibility for office should be decided by Congress and not the courts.

 No matter who wins, an appeal is expected.
 The case is happening under a special state law that allows for expedited proceedings, so any appeals will go directly to the Colorado Supreme Court.
 All seven justices on the court are Democratic appointees.
-Their decision can be appealed to the US Supreme Court, which has a conservative supermajority, including three justices who were put on the high court by Trump.
+Their decision can be appealed to the US Supreme Court, which has a conservative supermajority, including three justices who were appointed by Trump.

 Derek Muller, an election law expert at Notre Dame Law School who has filed neutral legal briefs in related cases, said Wallace “has a lot of things to weigh in a short period of time.”